Philip-21/News-Aggregator/readme.md

 # News Aggregator
- A Backend microservices-based news aggregator application that fetches headline news from different Api endpoints using Golang and the Gin framework.
+ A Backend microservices-based news aggregator application that fetches headline news from different Api endpoints built with Golang and the Gin framework.

 ## Tech Stacks Used
 - [Golang](https://go.dev/) for the backend